AY2324S2-CS2103T-T17-3/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-User enters an invalid command
+User enters an invalid command.
-    * 3a1.
-FitBook alerts the user that the command is invalid and displays the correct format
+    * FitBook alerts the user that the command is invalid and displays the correct format.
-    * Use case ends
+    * Use case ends.
 * 3b.
-User enters a weight of '0' or does not enter a weight value
+User enters a weight of '0' or does not enter a weight value.
     * If there are weight values to be removed, FitBook displays a success message.
 Else, FitBook displays an error message indicating that there are no weight values to be removed.
-    * Use case ends
+    * Use case ends.

 <hr>